Mary Name Meaning: Origin, History, and Significance

 Hebrew Roots

 The name Mary has its roots in Hebrew, where it is derived from the name Miriam.
-Miriam is a name that appears in the Old Testament, and it is associated with the sister of Moses.
+Miriam is a name that appears in the Old Testament, & it is associated with the sister of Moses.
 The meaning of the name is not entirely clear, but it is thought to mean “bitter” or “beloved”.

 Latin Influence

 The name Mary was introduced to the Latin-speaking world through the Bible.
 In Latin editions of the Bible, the name Miriam was rendered as Maria.
-This led to the French name Marie, which in turn was spelled as Mary in English.
+This led to the French name Marie, whiich in turn was spelled as Mary in English.

 Greek Influence